mwherman2000/TrustedDigitalWeb/specifications/did-methods/did-bluetoquedeed-1-0-0.md

 The list of the most recent versions of this specification can be found here: https://github.com/mwherman2000/TrustedDigitalWeb/blob/master/specifications/did-methods/did-bluetoquedeed.md.

-## 2. Trusted Digital Web "BlueToque Deed" Identifier Method Name
+## 2. Trusted Digital Web "BlueToqueTools Deed" Identifier Method Name

-The name string that shall identify the "BlueToque Deed" Identifier Method is: `bluetoquedeed`.
+The name string that shall identify the "BlueToqueTools Deed" Identifier Method is: `bluetoquedeed`.

 A DID Identifier that uses this method **MUST** begin with the following prefix: `did:bluetoquedeed`.
 Per the DID Decentralized Identifier specification[2], the value of this string **MUST** be in lowercase.

-## 3. Trusted Digital Web "BlueToque Deed" Identifier Format
+## 3. Trusted Digital Web "BlueToqueTools Deed" Identifier Format

-There are two different types of "BlueToque Deed" Identifiers on the Trusted Digital Web:
+There are two different types of "BlueToqueTools Deed" Identifiers on the Trusted Digital Web:
-- "BlueToque Deed" schema
+- "BlueToqueTools Deed" schema
-- "BlueToque Deed" documents
+- "BlueToqueTools Deed" documents

-"BlueToque Deed" Identifiers on the Trusted Digital Web **MUST** use the following format:
+"BlueToqueTools Deed" Identifiers on the Trusted Digital Web **MUST** use the following format:
 ```
 did-bluetoquedeed-did = "did:bluetoquedeed:" type-string ":" id-string
 type-string          = 1* idchar